-Pursuant to the requirements of the Securities Act of 1933, this amendment no. 4 to the registration statement has been signed by the following persons in the capacities and on the dates indicated.
+Pursuant to the requirements of the Securities Act of 1933, this registration statement has been signed by the following persons in the capacities and on the dates indicated.

 Signature Title Date

-/s/ M. TRUMAN HUNT M. Truman Hunt Chief Executive Officer and Director (Principal Executive Officer) July 26, 2004
+/s/ M. Truman Hunt Chief Executive Officer and Director (Principal Executive Officer) March 21, 2005

+M. Truman Hunt Executive Officer)

-Chief Financial Officer (Principal Financial July 26, 2004
+/s/ RITCH N. WOOD Chief Financial Officer (Principal Financial and March 21, 2005

-Ritch N. Wood and Accounting Officer)
+Ritch N. Wood --- Accounting Officer)

-Chairman of the Board July 26, 2004
+/S/ BLAKE M. RONEY Chairman of the Board March 21, 2005

-Blake M. Roney •
+Blake M. Roney

-Director July 26, 2004

-Sandra N. Tillotson .

-Director July 26, 2004

-Brooke B. Roney

-Director July 26, 2004

-Daniel W. Campbell •